 See full summary »

 In 1872, Indian fighter Johnny MacKay is appointed peace commissioner for the California and Oregon territory but he faces tough opposition from the renegade Modocs led by their brutal chief Captain Jack.

 A duel takes place in order to put an end to the long and bloody war between the Romans and the Albans.
 Three valiant brothers are chosen for each side.
 The Romans choose three brothers: ...
 See full summary »

 As a blacksmith John can't hope to win the hand of Linet, daughter of the Earl of Yeonil.
 Off he goes to prove himself a noble knight.
 He makes himself a suit of armor with a winged chicken helmet and runs around fighting for King Arthur as the Black Knight.
 Evil doings include plots by visiting kings and a Druid sacrificial ceremony at Stonehenge.
 Written by

 Ed Stephan <firstname.lastname@example.org>

-At the close King Arthur bids his trumpets sound, and the attendants impressively move in unison to do so.
-Examination of the guttering brazier flames behind them reveal that the film was simply reversed to obtain the effect.
+At the close, King Arthur bids his trumpets sound, and the attendants impressively move in unison to do so.
+Examination of the guttering brazier flames behind them reveals that the film was simply reversed to obtain the effect.
 See more »

 Was this review helpful to you?